Devil505/xiaomi13solus/README.md

 ### DISPLAY

-You can download a ICC profile from this repo.
-(WORK IN PROGRESS)
+You can use my ICC profile provided.

 ### NVIDIA & Intel GPU